survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 }
 ```

-This gives us `this.props.noteActions.create` kind of API for triggering various actions.
+This gives us `this.props.NoteActions.create` kind of API for triggering various actions.
 That's a good for expanding the implementation further.

 T> The official documentation covers [asynchronous actions](http://alt.js.org/docs/createActions/) in greater detail.